 - There can be a possibility that generated money from liquidation is not sufficient to pay all debts.
 So, in this case, debtor pay only secured loans and ignores unsecured loans.

 - The benefit of chapter 7 is that no repayment plan left and the debtor can start again from starting.
-There is no limitation on the amount of debt which debtor needs to pay.
+There is no limitation on the amount of debt that the debtor needs to pay.

-- In this case, the court appoints a trustee for reorganizing of loan repayment and also to make some changes in terms and condition of repayment terms.
+- In this case, the court appoints a trustee for reorganizing loan repayment and also to make some changes in terms and conditions of repayment terms.

 - Through this debtor can manage their loan repayment in an efficient way.
 This also helps in the debtor to negotiate repayment plans with creditors.
-New terms and conditions form for both creditor and debtor regarding repayment of the loan.
+New terms and conditions form for both creditors and debtors regarding repayment of the loan.

 Chapter 7 vs Chapter 11 Bankruptcy Infographics